 Security over amounts standing to the credit of certain bank accounts

-Lenders will take security over the credit rights arising from the bank accounts opened by the project company (see chapter 10 'Project Cash, Typical Account Structure and Project Cash Waterfalls') or otherwise over the funds deposited therein.
-As an exception, the project company will usually successfully request that the bank account where amounts that can be distributed to the sponsor or shareholders are deposited not be pledged in favour of the lenders.
+Lenders will take security over the credit rights arising from the bank accounts opened by the project company or otherwise over the funds deposited therein.
+As an exception, the project company will usually request successfully that the bank account where amounts that can be distributed to the sponsor or shareholders are deposited not be pledged in favour of the lenders.

 Security over intangible assets